giridhar7632/Three.js/07-cameras-and-controls.md

 const camera = new THREE.PerspectiveCamera(fov, aspect, near, far)
 ```

 The first attribute is the **Field of View** (FOV).
 FOV is the part of the scene that is seen on the display at any given moment.
 The value is in degrees.
 Humans have an almost 180-degree FOV.
-But since a normal computer screen doesn’t completely fill our vision, a smaller value is often chosen.
+But since a normal computer screen doesn’t fill our vision, a smaller value is often chosen.
 Generally, for games, a FOV between 60 and 90 degrees is chosen.

 > **Good default:** `50`